b-wave/VP2_TFT-Weather-Receiver/README.md

-# VP3-Weather-Reciever
+# VP3-Weather-Receiver
-*Davis Vantage Pro Weather Station Reciever using a Moteieino board with RFM69 and Color TFT Display.*
+*Davis Vantage Pro Weather Station Reciever using a Moteieino board with RFM69 and Color TFT Display.(1)*

 This project is mainly a demo of the dekay/DavisRFM69 library (et.al.) using a TFT LCD screen it was intended to be a low-cost replacement for a broken Davis Vu Weather station that the ISS still works (with a few issues)